serqco/qabstracts/codebook.md

 ### 2.7 Less common codes

+- code `claim:i\d:u\d`:
+  A non-empirical would-be result statement.
+  In the article itself, the statement may have empirical backing, but in the abstract we cannot see which or where it may stem from.
+  If position and phrasing allow it to be considered `background`, `objective`, or `conclusion`, use these.
 - code `limitation:u\d`:
   information about limitations, threats to validity, and the like of the study or its results.